claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Corporate Executive
       - Iconic Leader
       - Non-Profit
+  - bio: "* First Chief of Staff reporting to Founder & Chairman Charles ‘Chuck’ Schwab.\r\n* Founding Director & Coach for Sir Richard Branson’s Entrepreneurship Centres.\r\n* Founding Advisor & Board Member, Stanford Univ Realtime Venture Design Lab\r\n\n\rMark C. Thompson is a senior operating executive and New York Times bestselling author with 30+ years coaching senior executives, including leadership teams working directly for founders Steve Jobs, Richard Branson, Charles Schwab, FitBit founder Eric Friedman, and Pinterest founders Ben Silbermann and Evan Sharpe.
+He is a founding member of World Bank President Jim Kim’s Leadership Advisory Board, and served as a Governor for the Investment Securities Council at the World Economic Forum in Davos.
+He is a founding director of Sir Richard Branson’s Virgin Unite Entrepreneurship Centres.
+The Virgin group has over 350 companies.\r\n\n\rMark was Chairman of Rioport, which popularized the MP-3 player before iTunes.
+He was a founding Board member of Esurance, which was sold to Allstate Insurance.
+He was a founding Board member of Interwoven during the Nasdaq IPO and then sold to HP.
+He was Chairman of the Integration, which was sold to Silicon Labs.
+At his alma mater, Stanford University, Mark was a founding advisor of Stanford’s Real-Time Venture Design Lab and served as a Visiting Scholar for seven years.
+He was a board member of the John F. Kennedy University Institute for Entrepreneurial Leadership, where he received the institute’s first ever Lifetime Achievement Award.\r\n\n\rMark was an operating executive at Charles Schwab reporting to the Chairman, Charles ‘Chuck’ Schwab.
+Mark was on the team that launched Schwab as an NYSE IPO, and he was the first Retail & Institutional Investor Relations Officer, first Chief Customer Experience Officer and Executive Producer of Schwab.com, and Chief Communications Officer. www.MarkCThompson.com"
+    coachName: Mark C. Thompson
+    jobTitle: 'NYT Bestselling Author/Coach: Amex, Lyft, Pinterest, Intel, Virgin'
+    links:
+      linkedin: successmatters
+    photo: /uploads/Thompson_Mark.jpg
+    tags:
+      - Author
+      - Consultant
+      - Executive Coach
+      - Speaker
   - bio: >-
       Alexander Osterwalder is an entrepreneur, speaker and business model innovator.
 He is co-founder of Strategyzer, a leading SaaS company that